fivetran/dbt_qualtrics/README.md

     - name: "pass_this_through"
 ```

-> Please create an [issue](https://github.com/fivetran/dbt_qualtrics_source/issues) if you'd like to see passthrough column support for other tables in the Qualtrics schema.
+> Please create an [issue](https://github.com/fivetran/dbt_qualtrics/issues) if you'd like to see passthrough column support for other tables in the Qualtrics schema.

 #### Changing the Build Schema
-By default this package will build the Qualtrics staging models within a schema titled (<target_schema> + `_stg_qualtrics`) and the qualtrics final models within a schema titled (<target_schema> + `_qualtrics`) in your target database.
+By default this package will build the Qualtrics staging models within a schema titled (<target_schema> + `_qualtrics_source`) and the qualtrics final models within a schema titled (<target_schema> + `_qualtrics`) in your target database.
 If this is not where you would like your modeled qualtrics data to be written to, add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml